-Why do you need to sync your timing?
+Why do you need to Sync your Ignition Timing?

 Syncing the ignition timing when using and AEM is a key step in the start up process.
 Using a timing light to check physical timing at the engine matches the timing value displayed in the AEM tuner software will ensure the timing #s in the map and in the data logs are 100% accurate.

 This YouTube video will walk you through the step by step process of syncing the ignition timing.
-If you need more help getting your AEM set up, custom Base Map or your current tune dialed in check out E-tune options and feel free to contact us any time.
+If you need a custom Base Map or complete tune check out our AEM E-tune options and feel free to contact us any time.
 Don’t have an AEM ems?
-No problem we tune just about everything, click here to check out our Tuning page for more details.
+No problem we tune just about every ECU, EMS and ECM on the market click the link to check out our Tuning, Track support and Etune services for more details.

 Ignition Timing and Knock

-Syncing the ignition timing is the 1st step in tuning the igntion timing of any engine to ensure reliabilaty and peak torque output AKA Horse Power.
+Syncing the ignition timing is the 1st step in tuning the ignition timing of any engine to ensure reliability and peak torque output AKA Horse Power.
 If the ignition timing is not sync’d correctly AEM tuner and AEM data will not display actual ignition timing.

 Timing at the engine during idle is 20 BTDC (as seen by timing light) a